mlodular/.github/profile/README.md

 # modular design
-coding in three dimensions will be done using the .3d .ddd 3D abstraction extension<br  />
+coding in three dimensions will be done using .ddd 3D abstraction extension and .3dx for 3D printing functions control<br  />

 # faicey
 <a href="https://github.com/Faicey">UIUX AIML design parameters</a><br />